Cuz I Love You Too Tour

-The Cuz I Love You Too Tour is the second headlining concert tour by American singer and rapper Lizzo in support of her third studio album, Cuz I Love You.
+The Cuz I Love You Too Tour was the second headlining concert tour by American singer and rapper Lizzo in support of her third studio album, Cuz I Love You.
 The tour began on July 18, 2019, in Troutdale, Oregon, and concluded on January 15, 2020, in Auckland, New Zealand.

 Background and development

 On April 22, 2019, Lizzo announced dates for the "Cuz I Love You Too Tour" tour.
 Ari Lennox, Empress Of, and DJ Sophia Eris were announced as opening acts.
 European dates were added in July.

 Setlist

 This setlist is representative of the show on September 11, 2019, in Miami Beach.
 It does not represent all the shows from the tour.